MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 - The option to share with *Anyone with the link* is disabled.
 - The option to share with *Company-wide link* is disabled.
-- The site and its content can be shared with existing members.
+- (For group connected sites) The site and its content can be shared with existing members.
-- The site and its content can be shared only by the site owner per their IB policy.
+- (For non-group connected sites) The site and its content can be shared only by the site owner per their IB policy.

->[!NOTE]
->Owner Moderated mode is supported for non-group connected sites only.

 ### Implicit